TokMem: One-Token Procedural Memory for Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have become the foundation of modern natural language processing, powering a wide range of applications in text understanding, generation, and coding~\citep{brown2020language, grattafiori2024llama3herdmodels}.
+Large language models (LLMs) have become the foundation of modern natural language processing, powering a wide range of applications in text understanding, generation, and coding~\citep{brown2020language, grattafiori2024llama3herdmodels, chen2021evaluatinglargelanguagemodels}.
 Prompting is a widely adopted way to steer LLM behavior, where in-context learning enables adaptation to new tasks without parameter updates~\citep{brown2020language}.
-Consequently, prompt and context engineering has emerged as a dominant mechanism for specifying tasks, obtaining relevant information, and guiding multi-step reasoning or tool invocation~\citep{wei2022chain,yao2023react,sahoo2025systematicsurveypromptengineering}.
+Consequently, prompt and context engineering has emerged as a dominant interface for specifying tasks, obtaining relevant information, and guiding multi-step reasoning or tool invocation~\citep{wei2022chain,yao2023react,sahoo2025systematicsurveypromptengineering}.

-Despite its success, this reliance on long prompts is inherently inefficient.
-Constructing and maintaining prompts are labor-intensive and difficult to scale across many tasks~\citep{10.1145/3560815}.
-At inference, long prompts increase computational cost because the attention mechanism scales quadratically with sequence length~\citep{vaswani2017attention}, and they reduce the effective context window available for inputs and outputs, often leading to truncation and loss of details~\citep{liu-etal-2024-lost}.
-These limitations make it difficult to manage expanding tasks and to execute procedures efficiently.
+Despite their effectiveness, long prompts are inherently inefficient.
+They are labor-intensive to construct and maintain, and they do not scale well when conditioning diverse queries across different tasks~\citep{10.1145/3560815}.
+At inference time, longer contexts increase compute because self-attention scales quadratically~\citep{vaswani2017attention}.
+They also shrink the usable context window for inputs and outputs, often causing truncation and information loss~\citep{liu-etal-2024-lost}.
+Moreover, as tasks accumulate, these costs make it increasingly difficult to execute task-specific behaviors efficiently.

-To address these issues, recent approaches offload prompts into retrieval-based memory.
-Retrieval-augmented generation (RAG)~\citep{lewis2020retrieval} and memory systems such as MemGPT\citep{packer2023memgpt} fetch and reinsert documents or conversational state at inference time.
-While retrieving in-context learning demonstrations~\citep{wei2022chain} can provide procedural cues that guide the model’s behavior, the mechanism still largely aligns with declarative memory in cognitive science: knowledge remains as explicit text that must be repeatedly interpreted.
-This creates two challenges: (1) retrieved content still occupies the context window, reintroducing quadratic compute and truncation pressure, and (2) frequently used procedures are repeatedly re-read as text rather than compiled into compact, reusable procedures, missing the compression opportunity suggested by minimum description length principles~\citep{grunwald2007minimum}.
+To mitigate these issues, recent work externalizes prompts into retrieval-based memory.
+Retrieval-augmented generation~\citep[RAG;][]{lewis2020retrieval} is used to retrieves and reinserts documents or conversational state at inference time, a strategy exemplified by MemGPT~\citep{packer2023memgpt}.
+Although retrieving in-context demonstrations~\citep{wei2022chain} can supply procedural cues, the retrieved knowledge remains explicit text that must be repeatedly interpreted, resembling declarative memory in cognitive science.
+This leads to two drawbacks: (1) retrieved content still occupies the context window, reintroducing quadratic compute and truncation pressure, and (2) frequently used procedures are repeatedly re-read as text rather than distilled into compact, reusable representations.